dariho/dariho.github.io/Home.md

 Currently,  I am researcher at the University of Lausanne in Switzerland and the University of Granada in Spain.
 I am always open to collaborate if we have similar interests and vision of science.

 I am a believer of Open Science (e.g., preregistration of studies, open access data), but it is not the only way of doing better.
-For a full CV[click here](https://drive.google.com/file/d/1DJUXNLIzsLcR9Pl0d1wBuOcVNei2_YOG/view?usp=sharing)
+For a full CV, [click here](https://drive.google.com/file/d/1DJUXNLIzsLcR9Pl0d1wBuOcVNei2_YOG/view?usp=sharing)

 Research is part of my life, but it is also baking (cheesecakes), running, cycling and filming.